tsdev/spinw/docs/pages/swplot/swplot.getdata.md

 ### Input Arguments

-% `hFigure`
+`hFigure`
 : Handle of the swplot figure.
 Default is the active figure.

-% `field`
+`field`
 : String, determined the stored field name.
-If omitted, all
+If omitted, all stored data are returned.

-% `stored`
-: are returned.

 ### See Also